-What are Cloud Sensors?
+What Are Cloud Sensors?

 Highly accurate temperature measurements have a number of advantages for businesses, from a safety and operational stance.
 Verkada’s SV11 sensor is accurate from -5°C to 50°C, giving operators custom temperature alerts for each specific sensor.

 Monitor the relative humidity in each room.
-Detect changes to the amount of moisture in the air compared to the temperature and receive instant notifications for chemically-induced humidity changes that could threaten perishable stock or employee health.
+Detect changes in the amount of moisture in the air compared to the temperature and receive instant notifications for chemically-induced humidity changes that could threaten perishable stock or employee health.

 Particulate Matter 2.5 (PM 2.5) refers to tiny inhalable particles or airborne droplets that can have a dangerous effect on human health.
-These are usually caused by dust, vehicle exhaust, burning fuels, cooking, smoking and vaping in enclosed space.
+These are usually caused by dust, vehicle exhaust, burning fuels, cooking, smoking and vaping in enclosed spaces.

 Motion sensors are particularly useful in detecting suspicious activity in off-limit zones or out-of-hours.
 Measuring the changes in infrared light absorption, the sensor can raise an immediate alert for any movement on-site.

 Keep student health and safety a priority in recording-sensitive areas.
 By installing an environmental sensor, you can safely monitor bathrooms and changing rooms for vaping, bullying and fighting, without fear of breaking relevant GDPR or privacy regulation.